phreaknik/phonon-network/README.md

 This produces a transaction on the Ethereum network, which may be sent to the user's card for deposit.

 > Note that in the Phonon Network, the onus of verification and proof falls on the recipient of the phonon.
 The depositor may submit the deposit data immediately after submitting the on-chain transaction.
-Because no proof is passed, it is assumed that the depositor may act maliciously - recipient cards should check the amount of work behind the deposit before accepting it!
+Because no proof is passed, it is assumed that the depositor may act maliciously - recipient cards should check the amount of work behind the deposit before accepting it as payment!

 #### Withdrawals